 What you also need to know that we have seen a transmitter mast on one of the other islands close to the Yandup Lodge.
 But we did not have any reception there.
 Also, there was no television.
 Only the modern “thing” there is electricity which was generated by a small solar system.

 The other amenity besides electricity was running water.
 Diego explained, that it was no drinking water.
 Later, when we took a shower, the water tasted a little bit salty.
-First we thought they are using sea water and do something with it to make it usable for showering.
+First we thought they were using sea water and do something with it to make it usable for showering.
 But it figured out, it was really sweet water.

 Two days later, when we visited the “comunidad”, Diego told us that the community has a kind of water pipeline in the mountains which delivers water to the community.
-He explained that the community is using the water during the day and at the night they are providing it to the Yandup Lodge for the tourists.
+He explained that the community was using the water during the day and at the night they are providing it to the Yandup Lodge for the tourists.
 Back on Yandup, I found some cards in our hut with an appeal to use the water sparingly.

 It was about 7:30 am when we arrived at Yandup Lodge and it was breakfast time.
 So we left our hand luggage in the hut and went to another hut which was bigger than the other ones.
 There was a veranda with a couple of tables where the meals and drinks were served by the Kuna women.